i2p/i2p.www/i2p2www/spec/common-structures.rst

 Contents
 ````````
-Key type and length are inferred from context or are specified in the Key
+Key type and length are inferred from context or are stored separately
-Certificate of a Destination or RouterInfo, or the fields in a LeaseSet2_ or other data structure.
+in a data structure or a private key file.
 The default type is ElGamal.
 As of release
 0.9.38, other types may be supported, depending on context.
 Keys are big-endian unless otherwise noted.